 The Sedona Women Committees

-The Sedona Women "Dames Who Make a Difference" make a difference through our many wonderful Committees.
+The Sedona Women make a difference through our many wonderful Committees.
 Committee work is fun and rewarding and you meet so many fabulous gals!

 Below you will find a description of each Committee followed by the names of the current chairs.
-If you have an interest in volunteering for a committee simply go to our Volunteer page and fill out the form.
+If you have an interest in volunteering for a committee simply go to our How You Can Help page and fill out the form.
 You may also contact any of our Committee Chairs.
 They are listed in our membership directory.

 The Program Committee is ideal for women who are creative, inquisitive and fun loving.
 Its mission is to decide on nine or ten inspiring, thoughtful, interactive, informative and fun programs for the upcoming year.
 It is comprised of five to ten members including a Chair or Co-chairs.